How to Become a School Marching Band Director

 You should be able to play an instrument and also guide children through the whole experience of playing in a marching band.
 However, one thing to point out is that a marching band director is, above all, a teacher.
 You’ll work with children, teaching them how to play certain music, how to perform, and how to behave as members of a marching band, turning them into accomplished band students.
 This is why most schools will want a marching band director with teaching experience.

-Skills Of A School Marching Band Director
+School Marching Band Director Skills

 A school marching band director has to have certain skills, which is why not everyone can fill this role.